 Unlike programmable models from the 1990s, smart models are really easy to program.

-Most smart models send e-mail alerts when the temperature goes above or below certain limits.
+Most smart models send e-mail alerts or notifications when the temperature goes above or below certain limits.
 That’s really convenient for secondary residences or business premises.

 Temperature control at your fingertips